 When the policy was first announced, there was a great deal of confusion in the industry as to how it worked, who it would apply to, and what the impacts were.
 It required forms to be signed, tax rates to be selected, and it led to a huge amount of misunderstanding of what was required and by whom.
 In some cases, we heard that recruiters actually had to employ new staff to deal with the extra workload this policy placed on their agency.

-- As a self-employed individual, when starting work for a new employer, or through a recruiter, they may require you to select a rate of ‘Withholding Tax’
+- When a self-employed individual starts work for a new employer or through a recruiter, that recruiter or employer may require them to select a rate of ‘Withholding Tax’

-- You’ll need to fill in and sign an IR330C form, selecting a rate of income tax anywhere between 10-40% that you elect for the recruiter/employer to deduct and pay on your behalf whenever you get paid through them
+- That individual will need to fill in and sign an IR330C form, selecting an elected rate of income tax anywhere between 10-40% for the recruiter/employer to deduct and pay on the individual’s behalf whenever they get paid

-- You are then responsible for managing all further income tax calculations, payments, filings etc yourself, as well as managing any other taxes you are subject to (GST, ACC and others)
+- That individual is then responsible for managing all further income tax calculations, payments, filings etc themselves, as well as managing any other taxes they’re subject to (GST, ACC and others)

-The process seems simple enough, until you start to hear how it is being applied by some recruiters and large employers.
-We’re seeing a great number of instances where independent workers are being recommended a tax rate to select - or in some cases, not actually being given the choice of which rate to select by their employer or recruiter.
+The process seems simple enough, until you start to hear how it is actually being applied by some recruiters and large employers.

-Over the last 12 months or so, we’ve heard some horror stories.
-We heard of one example where a small employer of casual labourers was getting themselves embroiled in contractors’ tax affairs - mandating rates of withholding tax based on the type of work being done, and even varying the rate of withholding tax they deducted based on whether the individual was GST-registered or not.
+1. In one example, a small employer of casual labourers was getting themselves embroiled in contractors’ tax affairs.
+They were mandating rates of withholding tax based on the type of work being done, and even varying the rate of withholding tax they deducted based on whether the individual was GST-registered.
 That’s the tax equivalent of paying extra money to your electricity provider because your grocery spending increased!

-We heard of another incident where a brand new contractor took on a job for a large organisation, and when getting everything set up, the organisation told him the rate of tax he should be using.
-Being new to contracting, he just assumed that this meant that the organisation was taking care of the entirety of his tax affairs.
+2. In another incident, a brand new contractor took on a job for a large organisation and he was getting everything set up, the organisation told him the rate of tax he should be using.
+As he was new to contracting, he just assumed that this meant that the organisation was taking care of the entirety of his tax affairs.
 As he described it:

 They’re a big organisation - it seemed logical to me that they would just take care of all of this stuff.
 I had no idea what my responsibilities were, and the organisation made it sound as though this was all standard process for contractors